nle641999/Horiseon-Remastered/README.md

-# Horiseon-Remastered
+# <Horiseon-Remastered>

-Cleaner code and more accessible Horiseon
+## Description
+Refactoring the code so it meets HTML and CSS semantic standards.

+---